thesakshamm/portfolio-website/resume.md

 - Assisted in event management and community outreach activities

 ## Summary
-Computer Science undergraduate and data science student with hands-on experience in Python, data analysis, web scraping, and SQL.
-Built data extraction and analysis projects using Pandas and Matplotlib.
-Seeking entry-level data analyst or Python developer roles.
+Computer Science undergraduate with hands-on experience in Python, data analysis, and AI development.
+Built projects spanning automated API integrations and scheduling systems, data pipelines, and a RAG-based conversational AI agent using LangChain and Google Gemini.
+Seeking an AI/ML internship to contribute to real-world intelligent systems and deepen expertise in generative and agentic AI.